Raised beds vs. Sunken beds

-Consider what is behind their arguments: a drive for commercial sales, and a dramatically different growing climate.
+Consider what is behind those arguments: a drive for commercial sales, and a dramatically different growing climate.

-East Coast gardeners raise their beds for two good reasons: 1) to be able to dig the soil sooner after a cold freeze, and 2) to keep the rootballs of their plants high so they won’t rot during extensive summertime rainfall.
+East Coast gardeners raise their beds for two good reasons: (1) to be able to dig the soil sooner after a cold freeze, and (2) to keep the rootballs of their plants high so they won’t rot during extensive summertime rainfall.
 Neither of these is an issue here in Southern California.
+Thus their logical solution — raised beds — isn’t a good match for our Southern California growing conditions.

 Here in Southern California, rather than raised beds, we would do better to take a lesson from the Anasazi Indians.
 The Anasazi grew in desert conditions, even drier than L.A.
 They planted their crops in diamond-shaped depressions in the earth.
 Each diamond was tilted to direct every bit of dew or chance precipitation toward the plant (Jane Nyhuis, Desert Harvest).

 Admittedly we don’t need to go quite that far; we don’t need a diamond depression for every plant.
 But in my home garden and in the Community Garden at Holy Nativity, I have been experimenting with sunken beds.
-I have been building mini-berms around small sunken growing plots.
+They are difficult to photograph (hence the little line drawing instead), but I have been building mini-berms around small sunken growing plots.
 This prevents irrigation water from running off into pathways, and forces the water to infiltrate.

 With a raised bed, your soil unit — and thus your plant’s rootball — is raised up into the drying air.
 It is surrounded by drying influences from five sides.
 It becomes very difficult to maintain healthy, moist garden soil, filled with lots of organic matter.
 Your soil critters experience extreme hardship.